 Images and Media

-This page is intended to help you think about and plan for illustrating your piece in Open Rivers.
+This page will help you plan to illustrate your piece in Open Rivers.
 Of course, if you have any questions, comments, or concerns at any point, please email Joanne Richardson at holr0002@umn.edu.

 Getting Started Thinking About Images